Certain real surfaces in $\mathbb{C}^2$ with isolated singularities

 \begin{result}[O'Farrell-Preskenis-Walsh] Let $K\subset\cplx^n$ be a compact polynomially convex subset of $\cplx^n$ and $E\subset K$ be such that $K\setminus E$ is locally contained in totally-real submanifolds of $\cplx^n$.
 Then

 \end{result}

 If $E$ is an arc or finitely many points in $K$, $\hull{K}=K$ implies $\poly(K)=\smoo(K)$.
-The subsets that we will consider in this paper will be totally real except one point.
+The subsets that we will consider in this paper will be totally real except at one point.

 For a compact subset $K\subset \cplx^n$, the main obstruction to $\poly(K)=\smoo(K)$ is having analytic structure in $\hull{K}$.
 One of the ways to get analytic structure is by attaching analytic discs to $K$, that is, existence of a continuous map $\phi:\ba{\disc}\to\cplx^n$ that is holomorphic on $\disc$ and $\phi(\bdy\disc)\subset K$.
-Construction of such families of analytic disc attached to a submanifold is crucial for the hull of holomorphy and extension of holomorphic functions \cite{BedGav, BedKling, EB, HuntWell, KanSten, KenWeb}.
+Constructions of such families of analytic discs attached to a submanifold are crucial for the hull of holomorphy and extension of holomorphic functions \cite{BedGav, BedKling, EB, HuntWell, KanSten, KenWeb}.

 We now give a brief survey about the local polynomial convexity of real submanifolds in $\cplx^2$.
-We start with a very simple case: the graph of a linear function on $\cplx$ is either a totally-real subspace or a complex subspace.
-Such a graph over $\cplx$ is of the form $M=\{(z,f(z)\in \cplx^2: f(z)=az+b\ba{z}\}$.
+We start with a very simple case: the graph of a linear function on $\cplx$ is either a totally-real subspace or a complex subspace that is of the form $M=\{(z,f(z)\in \cplx^2: f(z)=az+b\ba{z}\}$.
 Any compact subset of $M$ is polynomially convex. $M$ is totally real if and only if $b\neq 0$.
 Next, we consider $\smoo^2$-smooth real surface in $\cplx^2$.
 For each point $a\in M$, there exists a $\delta>0$ such that

 Such a surface M is totally real at $a\in M$ if and only if $\dfrac{\bdy f}{\bdy \ba{z}}(a)\neq 0$.
 Wermer \cite{Wermer1} showed that a real surface $M$ in $\cplx^2$ is locally polynomially convex at each of its totally-real points, which was, then generalized to higher dimensions in \cite{HW}.
 Let $0\in M$ be an isolated CR singularity of the surface $M$.
 Locally, near the origin, $M$ is of the form